 Processing for creating virtual products will likely involve the workflow engine, and having to be queued and executed there.
 This is also a shared resource, so depending on load from other portions of the system, this could be slow and add latency to the end user.

-For processing cutouts and doing mosaics, we will likely use the Butler and local CPU processing to create those products.
+For processing cutouts and doing mosaics, we will use the Science Pipelines and local CPU processing to create those products.
 This means we need to provision the CPU correctly - not too small so that big jobs take a long time, but not having a lot of unused resources on a worker.
 If we have workers that have too much CPU, we could always reduce the CPU requirements for each worker and have more workers to increase throughput.

 Since the image service is just a proxy and processing layer on top of the existing data, there is no risk that the image server could destroy or lose data.
 The data is persisted at a lower level and the image server doesn’t require permissions to delete data.
 If the service goes down, the problem is that the data is inaccessible until it is restored.
 If the service itself doesn’t have to handle persistent storage (using an object store instead), then we don’t have to worry about persisting previous results between deploys.

 6.1 Deployment and Operations¶